highstreet-technologies/sdnr-interfacing-aai-dcae/README.md

 Test scripts for interfaceing with DCAE and A&AI.

-For 1806 the interface definition with DCAE is: [CommonEventFormat_28.4.1.json](./json/schema/CommonEventFormat_28.4.1.json).
+For ONAP Frankfurt the interface definition with DCAE is: [CommonEventFormat_30.1_ONAP.json](./json/schema/CommonEventFormat_30.1_ONAP.json).
+The ONAP VES version are described in [ONAP documentation](https://onap.readthedocs.io/en/latest/submodules/vnfrqts/requirements.git/docs/Chapter8/ves7_1spec.html).

-For 1806 the interface definition with A&AI is: [add link when known]().
+For ONAP Frankfurt the interface definition with A&AI is: [add link when known]().

 ## Prerequisites